DARPA-ASKEM/terarium-docs/docs/simulation/simulate-ensemble.md

 `PyCIEMSS` error messages should offer guidance on how to proceed.
 Error messages from `Pyro` or `torchdiffeq` may be less clear.

+#### Cholesky factorization

-If you see a messages referencing Cholesky factorization (including `The factorization could not be completed because the input is not positive-definite`) or `AssertionError` with `underflow in dt 0.0`:
+If you see a message referencing Cholesky factorization (including `The factorization could not be completed because the input is not positive-definite`):

 - If you successfully simulated each model independently, check that the models are on the same scale and have similar initial conditions.
 Errors are likely if:
     - One model assumes a population of 10 million, while another has a population of 1,000.
     - One model is normalized to a population of one while the others are not.

+#### AssertionError

+If the simulation fails and shows an `AssertionError: underflow in dt 0.0` error, the configuration has made the model unsolvable with the selected solver **Method**.
+This often happens with the *dopri5* solver method.

+- **Workaround**: Try using a different solver method, such as *rk4* or *euler*.
+These solvers are be less efficient than *dopri5*, but they are also less likely to get caught in an unworkable state